 4.2 The Radiocommunication Advisory Group is authorized in accordance with Resolution ITU-R 52 to act on behalf of the Assembly in the period between Assemblies.

 4.3 In accordance with No. 160G of the Convention, the Radiocommunication Advisory Group adopts its own working procedures compatible with those adopted by the Radiocommunication Assembly.

+4.4 Participation in the work of the Rapporteur and Correspondence Groups of RAG is open to representatives of Member States, representatives of Sector Members, and to Chairmen of the Study Groups.
+Any views expressed and documentation submitted to these groups should indicate the Member State, Sector Member, Associate or Academia, as appropriate, making the submission.

-5 Preparations for World and Regional Radiocommunication Conferences: the Conference Preparatory Meeting
+5 Preparations for World and Regional Radiocommunication Conferences

 5.1 The procedures outlined in Resolution ITU-R 2 apply to the preparation for World Radiocommunication Conferences (WRCs).
 As appropriate, they may be adapted by a Radiocommunication Assembly to apply to the case of a Regional Radiocommunication Conference (RRC).